 Do you know why you should breastfeed?
 Many women choose to breastfeed because they’ve heard it preached that “breast is best.”
-We gave our babies breastmilk because we were assured it was the healthiest nourishment, but we didn’t know why.
-It reminds me of a story I know (I promise to make it a quick one!)
+You may believe the reasons to give a baby breastmilk are because it provides the healthiest nourishment and is better for the baby.
+Only you’re not sure why.
+Many of us just breastfeed because that’s the way it’s done.
+It reminds me of a story I know (I promise to make it quick!)

 Have you ever heard about the woman who always cuts the end off of a ham before roasting it?
 Her husband asks why and she says that’s the way her mom always did it.
 Curious, she asked her mother why she always cuts the end off the ham.
 The mother replies that’s the way her mom always did it.
 Even more curious, she calls grandma to ask why we cut the end off a ham before cooking it.
 Grandma’s response was simple “I don’t know why you fools are doing it, but my roasting pan was too small!”